rwdevlead/terraform-codespaces/labs/lab_16_replace_a_single_resource/GITHUB/github.md

 # }
 ```

+> Hint: You can quickly toggle single line comments by highlighting the lines and using the `Command` + `/` on Mac or `CTL` + `/` on Windows.

 Apply the changes:

 ```bash
 terraform apply -auto-approve
 ```

-Observe that Terraform plans to remove the branch protection rule.
+Observe that Terraform will remove the branch protection rule because it's no longer part of our configuration (because we commented it out).

 ### 6. Remove a Resource Using `terraform destroy -target`

-Now, let's remove the development branch using targeted destroy without changing the configuration:
+Now, let's remove the **development** branch using targeted destroy without changing the configuration:

 ```bash
 terraform destroy -target=github_branch.development -auto-approve
 ```

+Notice that Terraform will destroy the GitHub Branch since we targeted that specific resource on a `terraform destroy` command.
+Type in `yes` to confirm and destroy the resource.

 Verify it's gone: